wattsra/docker-compose-mqtt-influxdb-grafana/README.md

    and Grafana data visualisation.

-Of course, you don't need to have a laptop, but may instead have a Raspberry Pi or similar machine, used to program the Arduino.
+Of course, you don't need to have a laptop, but may instead have a Raspberry Pi or similar, used to program the Arduino.
 However, we call that machine as a _laptop_ in these instructions.
 If you want to, you can also run everything on a single machine.

-**NOTE** that your *server* must have a public IP address for being able to receive MQTT data from your Arduino.
-You should have this IP address handly, since you will know it below.
+**NOTE** that your *server* must have a public IP address for being able to receive MQTT data over the NB-IoT network from your Arduino.
+You should have this IP address handly, since you will need to know it below.

 ## A security note